loiclabache/ALANs_brainAtlas/README.md

 - **Labache, L.**, Petit, L., Joliot, & Zago, L. (2024).
 Atlas for the Lateralized Visuospatial Attention Networks (ALANs): Insights from fMRI and Network Analyses.
+Imaging Neuroscience.
 DOI:
   [10.1162/imag_a_00208](https://doi.org/10.1162/imag_a_00208)

 For usage of the associated ***code***, ***data***, or